d-bl/GroundForge/docs/help/Tiles.md

 Generating the pair diagram and thread diagrams can take a while and may block the browser while busy.
 Therefore only the prototype is updated when you change some value on the page.
-To avoid confusion about outdated diagrams the pair diagram and thread diagrams ar hidden.
+To avoid confusion about outdated diagrams the pair diagram and thread diagrams ar hidden on these occasions.

 Both the link button and wand button will show the diagrams again.
 The wand button will be faster as it doesn't reload the page.

 The link button reloads the page with the configured diagrams.